Charlie Fox (baseball): Early career

+Fox finally made it, late in 1942, for three games, going 3-for-7 at the plate in his only major-league playing action before going into the Navy for three years of service during World War II.
+According to his honorable discharge, he served from 11/17/1942 through 10/3/1945.
+During this time, he served at the Naval Torpedo Station in Newport, RI, where he completed 14 weeks of Quartermaster School.
+He later served aboard the SS Anson Jones and the SS Benjamin Hill and attained the rank of Seaman First Class.
+His discharge lists his main civilian occupation as "Professional Baseball Player" and his last employer as "New York Giants (Baseball)."

 He then began a career as a player-manager of Giants' minor-league clubs, including stops at Triple-A Tacoma and Phoenix.
 During his time in the minors, Fox helped develop, among others, a young, strapping first baseman named Willie McCovey.
 "I knew Charlie ever since I signed as a 17-year-old kid -- he was kind of instrumental in the Giants signing me," McCovey said Tuesday.
 "I met Charlie when he was still playing. ...
 We all grew together.
 He coached me on a couple of clubs.
 He was easy to play for, a fiery guy."

 Fox spent eight years as manager of the Giants' Class C St. Cloud Rox team in the Northern League, scouted from 1957 to 1963, then managed the Giants' Triple-A Tacoma affiliate in the Pacific Coast League in 1964 before coming to the Major Leagues as a San Francisco coach under Herman Franks in 1965.
-He returned to the PCL to pilot the Giants' Phoenix affiliate in 1969–70 until he was summoned to San Francisco on May 24, 1970 to replace Clyde King as the manager of the MLB Giants.
+He returned to the PCL to pilot the Giants' Phoenix affiliate in 1969–70 until he was summoned to San Francisco on May 24, 1970, to replace Clyde King as the manager of the MLB Giants.
 The Giants were stalled in fifth place in the NL West at 19–23 (.452), and had just lost a 15-inning game to San Diego, 17–16, the day before.
 Under Fox, the 1970 Giants recovered to go 14 games over .500 and finish third, 16 games behind Cincinnati.